 - Although SPI is added to many foods, it was never granted GRAS status, meaning “Generally Recognized As Safe”.
 The FDA only granted GRAS status to SPI for use as a binder in cardboard boxes.
 During the processing of soy, many additional toxins are formed, including nitrates (which are carcinogens) and a toxin called lysinoalanine.
 It was concerns about lysinoalanine in SPI that led the FDA to deny GRAS status for SPI as a food additive.

 - In spite of all these dangers of soy protein isolate, SPI is the basic ingredient of soy infant formula.
 The FDA even allows a health claim for foods containing 6.25 grams SPI per serving.

 Scientific Studies Showing Adverse Effects of Dietary Soy

-The Weston Price Foundation has a list of studies carried out from 1971 to 2003 showing the adverse effects of dietary soy.
+The Weston Price Foundation compiled a list of studies carried out from 1971 to 2003 showing the adverse effects of dietary soy.